Frozen (2010 American film): Plot

 The next morning, Joe makes another attempt to make his way down by clasping onto the chairlift cable.
 The vibrations cause the securing bolt of the chair to loosen.
 With the razor sharp cable having severely injured his hands, Joe makes it onto a nearby support tower, clambering down the service ladder.
 On the ground, he is confronted again by the gathered wolves, though he fights them off with a ski pole.
-Promising Parker that he'll return with help, Joe travels down the mountain on Parker's discarded snowboard with the wolves pursuing after him.
+Promising Parker that he'll return with help, Joe travels down the mountain on Parker's discarded snowboard with the wolf pack in pursuit.

 Now alone, Parker endures another night aboard the chair while awaiting help.
 Joe does not return by the next day, so Parker attempts to reach the support pole herself.
 As she stands in the chair, the securing bolt disconnects and the lift falls to a few meters above the ground, now held aloft by a single tether wire.
 Parker jumps from the chair, but unable to bear the load, the tether snaps and the chair falls, crashing onto Parker's ankle, though she has fallen safely to the ground.

 Parker begins to slide and crawl down the mountain.
 Halfway down, she encounters the wolves feasting on Joe's mutilated corpse.
 Too occupied with eating, they ignore Parker as she continues down, eventually reaching a road and attempting to flag down a passing car.
 While it fails to notice her, another soon appears and the driver stops, taking her to a local hospital, telling her that she will be okay.
 Parker closes her eyes, remembering Dan's words to her.